brleude-221/capstone/ProjectProposal&Workplan.md

 ### 7. Conclusion

-This project addresses the need for efficient work with tabular data with a DataFrame-like experience in a lightweight tool.
+This project addresses the need for a lightweight tool that efficiently handles tabular data in various formats.
 The blend of simplicity and flexibility has the potential to improve data processing and user experience in various use cases.
 We are committed to developing a valuable tool that can evolve into a community-driven project, benefiting a wide range of data users.